PurdueVIP-HumanBehavior/re-id/README.md

 # NO LONGER ACTIVE
 This repo is no longer active.
 Please go [here](https://github.com/PurdueCAM2Project/HumanBehaviorRE-ID) for future updates.
+It is however a private repo.
+We plan to make it public sometime in the future.
+For now, you can read about our work in this [overleaf document](https://www.overleaf.com/read/cdbszfytxjff).

 ## run_reid_pipeline.py setup
 final.py is the script used to generate the output video from last semester.